bartoszgebarowski/task-manager/README.md

 ### Colour scheme
 The main colour is white (#FFFFFF)
-Navbar uses dark theme from React Bootstrap framework.
+Navbar uses a dark theme from React Bootstrap framework.
 Yellow (#f7f705) and orange colours were implemented to represent status and interactive elements.

 [Back to Table of contents](#table-of-contents)
 ## Technologies